KDE/digikam-doc/export_tools/google_export.rst

 If the **Resize photos before uploading** option is selected, the photos will be resized before transferring to Google.
 The values will be read from the **Maximum Dimension** combo-box, which can be used to adjust the maximum height.
 The width calculation will be done so as to have the aspect ratio conserved.

-With **Google Photo** uploader, a special option is available to **Write the photo ID to the image**.
+With **Google Photo** uploader, a special option is available to **Write the photo ID to the source image**.
 The identification number used to upload to your Google account will be recorded in the XMP metadata from file in your collection.

 .. figure:: images/export_google_progress.webp
     :alt: